 The main complaint that was echoed by many reviewers is that the memory foam was just too thick and too stiff.
-If you like extra support and firmness in your neck pillows than this could be a good fit.
+For those who like extra support and firmness in a neck pillow, this could be a good fit.

-Another complaint was that the memory foam in the back of the pillow pushed your head forward in high-backed seats (like those on a plane).
+Another complaint was that the memory foam in the back of the pillow pushed the head forward in high-backed seats (like those on a plane).

 The pillow is fairly affordable.
 All four colors are sold on Amazon.com for $24.90 (off of a $32.90 original price).

 I think this pillow is a good fit for people who already like the support they get from a traditional u-shaped neck pillow.
-The connectors allow you to keep the pillow on your neck and the removable cover is soft and easy to clean.
+The connectors allow the pillow to stay around the neck and the removable cover is soft and easy to clean.
 For these reasons, I think people who like this type of pillow will benefit from the Aeris Memory Foam travel pillow.